 This is where individuals attend therapy sessions and treatment programs during the day and return home at night.
 Outpatient rehab offers more flexibility and allows individuals to continue their daily activities.
 It’s a suitable option for those with less severe addiction committed to recovery.

 Where individuals attend treatment sessions for several hours a day, several days a week.
-PHP provides more intensive treatment than outpatient rehab and offers a structured and supportive environment.
+Day Program provides more intensive treatment than outpatient rehab and offers a structured and supportive environment.
 It’s an ideal option for those who require intensive treatment but do not need 24-hour monitoring.

 This is where individuals attend treatment sessions several days a week for a few hours daily.
-IOP offers more flexibility than PHP and is ideal for those who need treatment but have work or family commitments.
+5-Day IOP offers more flexibility than Day Program and is ideal for those who need treatment but have work or family commitments.

 In conclusion, several rehab programs are available for individuals struggling with alcohol addiction.
 Choosing a program that fits individual needs is important, and a qualified treatment center can help.
 Whether it’s inpatient rehab or outpatient rehab, the goal is to achieve and maintain lasting recovery.